Travel details

 After arriving in Cairo, you will need to obtain a visa at the airport.

-When you arrive at Cairo Airport, our tour assistant will meet you and guide you inside the airport; please wait before immigration.
+When you arrive at Cairo airport, our tour assistant will guide you through the airport; please wait before immigration.

 [English Assistant]